SurinderTech/GrowthOS/README.md

 ```
 ----
 # You don’t just learn.
 You don’t just work.
-You operate like a company.
+You operate  a company.

 GrowthOS is an AI-powered execution system designed to eliminate distractions and turn goals into daily consistent action.